veertuinc/anka-docs/content/en/docs/Getting Started/partials/_step3-and-4.md

 ```

 - Replace `<ip>` with the IP of the machine hosting your controller:
-- If you changed the default port for the controller (from 80), you'ds need to add the new port at the end of the IP.
+- If you changed the default port for the controller from 80, you'll need to use the new port at the end of the IP.
 Otherwise, leave it off.

-The command may hang for a few moments and then display `"Cluster join success"`.
+The command may hang for a few moments and then display `Cluster join success`.
 Please report any errors you find to support@veertu.com.

 > Repeat this process on other Nodes that you want to join (after installing Anka CLI).